 Please note that we do not sponsor student VISAS

-Part 5 : The Best Way to Learn Vocabulary
+Part 5 : The Best Way to Learn Japanese Vocabulary

-There are many methods to learning vocabulary and you’ll probably have to find your preferred way through trial and error.
+There are many methods to learn Japanese vocabulary and you’ll probably have to find your preferred way through trial and error.
 To help you out, here are our best recommendations below and if you are looking for cool words to know, check out our friends at self-taught Japanese.

 Anki and Memrise also host user-created word lists which you can download.
 I’ve found that if you are interested in subject, chances are someone has already created a deck for it.
 As well, if you are studying with a well-known textbook, you will almost certainly find that someone has uploaded companion flashcards to the text.